Investigation launched as 11 cases of hepatitis are detected in children

 “We are continuing to investigate these cases and will provide further updates as and when they are available.”

+A Scottish Government spokesman said that the 11 cases discovered, which presented as an inflammation of the liver, were “termed as being non A to E hepatitis as they are not explained by the usual hepatitis viruses”.

+He added: “All potential causes are being investigated and the Scottish Government will continue to closely monitor the situation along with PHS and other health protection agencies.”

-Each year, about seven or eight cases of hepatitis, without underlying diagnoses, are detected in children in Scotland.
+Each year, about seven or eight cases of non A to E hepatitis, without underlying diagnoses, are detected in children in Scotland.

 Register for free to continue reading